Tim Metcalfe: Storylines

-In April 2015, Tim is left shocked when Faye gives birth to a baby girl, who she names Miley (Erin, Eilah and Elsie Halliwell).
-Tim loves the idea of having a grandchild, seeing it as a second chance to be a father figure, but Faye does not want to be a mother.
-Tim, Anna and Owen question Faye about the baby's paternity and Owen leaves after attacking Faye's teenage friend, Craig Tinker (Colson Smith), thinking that he is the father due to him spending a lot of time with her.
+In April 2015, Tim is shocked when Faye gives birth to a baby girl she names Miley (Erin, Eilah and Elsie Halliwell), but loves the idea of having a grandchild.
+He sees it as a second chance to be a father figure.
+However Faye does not want to be a mother.
+Tim, Anna and Owen question Faye about the baby's paternity.
+Owen attacks Faye's teenage friend, Craig Tinker (Colson Smith), thinking that he is the father, and leaves.
 Anna becomes Miley's primary carer while trying to persuade Faye to take an active role in Miley's life.

-Tim enjoyed the time he spent with Miley and is pleased when Miley's father, Jackson begins taking responsibility; but is upset to realise Miley will spend less time with Faye.
-Tim suggests Faye and Jackson Hodge (Rhys Cadman) register her birth and have Miley christened.
-At Miley's christening, Faye breaks down and admits to Tim that she is not ready to be a mother.
-Seeing that Faye is unable to cope, Jackson's wealthy parents, Greig and Josie, suggest Miley live with them, leaving Tim devastated.
-Tim comes round to the idea, thinking it would be best for everyone.
-Despite Anna's reservations, Miley goes to live with Jackson and his family and the Windasses say a tearful goodbye.
-Weeks later, Tim admits to Anna and Faye that they, most likely, will never see Miley again, as the Hodges have emigrated to Canada.
-Tim and Anna discuss it with Faye and Tim promises he will get Miley back but Faye decides Miley will have a better life over there.
+Tim is pleased when Miley's father, Jackson begins taking responsibility, but upset to realise Miley will spend less time with Faye.
+Tim suggests Faye and Jackson Hodge (Rhys Cadman) register her birth, and christen Miley.
+At Miley's christening, Faye breaks down, admitting to Tim she's not ready to be a mother.
+Faye is clearly unable to cope, so Jackson's wealthy parents, Greig and Josie, suggest Miley live with them, leaving Tim devastated.

+Tim comes round to the idea, and despite Anna's reservations, Miley goes to live with Jackson and his family.
+The Windlasses say a tearful goodbye.
+Weeks later, it seems Anna and Faye will never see Miley again, as the Hodges have emigrated to Canada.
+Tim and Anna discuss this with Faye, Tim promising to get Miley back.
+Faye ultimately decides Miley will have a better life in Canada.

 In July 2015, Tim goes to Underworld and publicly asks Sally to "not marry him".
-Tim becomes close friends with her ex-husband Kevin, sometimes even irritating him.
-On Kevin's birthday, Tim buys Kevin a friendship bracelet, which Kevin secretly dislikes.
-On the same day, Sally kisses Kevin, but they decide to keep it secret.
-Months later, Anna discovers the truth and whilst drunk, tells Tim in front of everyone in the Rovers.
+Tim ironically becomes a close friend to Sally's ex-husband Kevin, enough to irritate him.
+On Kevin's birthday, Tim buys Kevin a friendship bracelet.
+Kevin secretly dislikes it.
+On the same day, with Sally now engaged to Tim, Sally kisses Kevin.
+The two decide to keep it secret.
+Sally and Tim get engaged, but Anna drunkenly tells Tim about the kiss, in front of everyone in the Rovers.

 A furious Tim ends his engagement to Sally, leaving her devastated.
-Sally becomes depressed and stands firm that the wedding will take place, despite Tim's refusal to acknowledge her.
-Kevin and Anna try to convince Tim to reconcile with Sally, with Kevin finally getting through to him.
+Sally, depressed, stands firm that the wedding will take place, despite Tim's refusal to even acknowledge her.
+Kevin and Anna try to convince Tim to reconcile with Sally.
+Kevin finally getting through to him.

 Sally stands at the altar with Sophie, Faye and Rita Tanner (Barbara Knox) and refuses to leave until Tim joins her.
-Tim eventually arrives and they get married.
-Tim and Sally then go on their honeymoon and when they return, it is clear they are happy together.
-In early-December 2015, Tim is overwhelmed with guilt when he accidentally runs over Sarah Platt (Tina O'Brien) in his new van, however Sally and other residents of the street attempt to convince Tim that it was not his fault.
+Tim eventually does arrives, and they marry.
+Tim and Sally go on their honeymoon, and it is clear they are happy together.

+In December 2015, Tim is overwhelmed with guilt when he accidentally runs over Sarah Platt (Tina O'Brien) in his new van, though Sally and other residents of Coronation Street attempt to convince Tim it was not his fault.